blikblum/pdfmake-utils/README.md

 #### PdfAssetsLoader

-A class to load dynamically fonts and arbitrary files
+A class to load dynamically fonts and arbitrary files.

 ##### Properties
  * `ready`: Becomes true when assets loading is done